LLNL/shroud/regression/README.md

 ### clibrary

-Uses assumed type in a test.
+Uses assumed-type in a test.
 Does not work with PGI.

 ### cxxlibrary